DiogoR23/Portuguese-Legal-Assistant/README.md

 ## Acknowledgements

-- Special thanks to ChatGPT for assisting in writing documentation and improving interface ideas during the development phase.
 - Legal data sourced from the Diário da República Eletrónico (dre.pt)
 - LLM stack inspired by open-source RAG pipelines and LangChain examples.